 “Alright Mal, ya ready?”

 This was my dad’s invitation every night before bed when I was a kid.
 He would bring out my slightly wrinkled bible memory plan that all of the second graders were working on at my church that year.
 I would climb into my bed in my pajamas and dad would pile in right next to me propped on his elbow.
 This was always funny because I had a tiny twin bed and my dad is 6’5’’.
 So in that little-bitty bed, we would play games that helped me memorize God’s Word.
 Fill in the blanks, funny voices, speed throughs.
 We would work on the new verses for about ten minutes, and when we were done, we would pray and ask the Lord to help me remember what I learned.
-Then dad would stick the crumbled paper under my pillow and make the same silly joke about how sleeping with it would bring about some sort of Holy Spirit osmosis effect.
+Then dad would stick the crumpled paper under my pillow and make the same silly joke about how sleeping with it would bring about some sort of Holy Spirit osmosis effect.

 Even now at age 32, I remember this so clearly and I still laugh about that joke.
 My dad is funny and precious, and this is one of my dearest memories of engaging in family worship growing up.
 What is family worship?
 Family worship is when a family gathers together to seek the Lord through prayer, Bible reading, scripture memory, song, and learning about who He is.
 This sounds ideal in theory, right?
 Family gathered around a kitchen table, Bibles open, everyone listening, smiling, and quoting Psalm 23.
 What a pretty picture.
 So why does it feel so hard?